-Because Panama is only 9 degrees from the equator, the temperatures remain constant through the year.
-There is no a hot or cold time of the year.
+Because Panama is only 9 degrees from the equator, the temperatures remain constant throughout the year.
 The only thing that changes is the amount of rain we get.
 Mid-December through mid-April are considered the “dry” season, so there is less rain and it is a bit more windy.
 Mid-April through mid-December is considered the rainy season but we usually don’t get a lot of rain until November.
 We don’t do tours in November.
 Even when it does rain, it usually starts in the late afternoon, around 4pm, when the tour group is already at our hotel for the evening.

 In Panama City and near the beach areas, it will be in the 85-95 degrees during the day.
 The temperatures could drop 10 degrees in the evening.

 In the mountains, it will be 75-85 degrees during the day.
 The temperatures could drop 10 degrees in the evening.
 Jeans are the preferred attire here but you are more than welcome to wear shorts.
 If you get cold easily, bring a long sleeve top or light sweater or jacket to wear because the evening temperatures can get down 65.

 So, with that weather in mind, you will know what kind of clothes to bring on the tour.
 THINK CASUAL and PACK LIGHT!
 It’s not a fashion show ladies!
 You won’t need any dress up clothes.
 See the photo ABOVE to know what the typical tour group wears during a tour.

 A few pairs of slacks, shorts, and a 3-4 t-shirts will be plenty.
 We will stay at two hotels which have a pool so bring a swim suit.
 You should also bring a lightweight jacket for the evenings.
 And bring a hat because the UV rays can be intense sometimes.